-Disney’s All-Star Music Resort Review
+Disney’s All-Star Music Review by Resorts Gal

 Sometimes, the overall cost of the hotel is the deciding factor on whether you can take a Walt Disney World vacation.
 After scanning the results on Disney’s site, you might realize the only hotel that fits your budget is Disney’s All-Star Music Resort.

-Or maybe you’re the type who won’t spend any real time in the room, and you’re looking for the cheapest option available.
+Ugh!
+Isn’t that one of the cheap hotels where they lump all the school groups, such as bands, baseball teams, and cheerleading conventions, together?
+Do we really want to deal with that?
+Or maybe you’re the type who won’t spend much time in the room and is looking for the cheapest option available.
 You might also consider off-property options within a few miles of the theme parks.

-But by the time you add extra costs like paying double to park at the hotel and theme parks, is it worth it?
-Plus, you don’t want to deal with traffic or not knowing your way around the area.
+But when you add extra costs like paying to park at the hotel and theme parks, is an off-site hotel worth it?
+Plus, you don’t want to deal with traffic or not know your way around the area.
+Wouldn’t it be simpler to stay within the Disney bubble?
+It’s your vacation.
+You want to get there and let Disney take care of the rest.

 Our first vacation at Disney’s All-Star Music was due to a lack of availability for a last-minute trip.
 We visited during Spring break–and it was crowded.
 It was peak band season, and the resort was packed with teenagers.

 Surprisingly, they were well-behaved and heavily chaperoned.
-Instead of leaving and complaining about a bunch of unruly kids–I left impressed.
-Sure, it was busy.
-It was busy everywhere we went!
+Instead of leaving and complaining about a bunch of unruly kids, I left impressed.
+Sure, it was busy—it was busy everywhere we went!

 Unless you’re lucky enough to visit off-season, whenever that is, it will be crowded.
 So don’t show up on some random day like February 6th, thinking you’ll have the place to yourself.
 (Also, don’t ask about my experience on February 6th!)